In3 Capital Group, Santa Cruz, CA 95061 USA

 With conventional funding sources, the only way to avoid playing this game, which is remarkably commonplace even with quite professional and otherwise effective impact investors, is to simply not arrive at the playing field.
 Pick a different venue.
 In3’s CAP handles this via a pre-qualification “test run” and a reshuffling of the risk of project non-completion — transferring a portion of that responsibility to a project’s guarantor:

-Solution 1: Radically improved funding certainty – we know extremely well what our partners want to finance, and their likely terms & conditions.
+Solution 1: Radically improved funding certainty – we know extremely well what our partners want to finance, and their likely, contract-ready terms & conditions.
 We ignore debt-to-equity, liquidity, and debt service coverage ratios.
+We are unconcerned about stage of readiness.
 We can usually get a binding offer in 2-3 weeks once we submit the pre-qualified package.

 Our use of a completion assurance guarantee combined with an innovative pre-qualification process makes financial closing radically more certain, with a commitment available in 30 days or less that will, upon contract execution, automatically deliver all the contracted funding per the project’s monthly draw schedule.
 Not sure if you pre-qualify?
 Ask us or see How to Qualify

 “Readiness” is a fickle thing, where some investors do expect thoroughly documented, signed-and-sealed contracts in a dataroom that proves construction can proceed (aka “Notice to Proceed” or NTP in some sectors) without delay and with very few remaining risks.
-Others (like In3) … are fine to pay for remaining development steps, feasibility studies, or whatever it takes to reach successful completion of the project’s operating assets.
+In3CAP is fine to pay for remaining development steps, feasibility studies, or whatever it takes to reach successful completion of the project’s operating assets.

-Solution 2: Better and more flexible terms than traditional project financiers – SONIA + 2.5% APR for the life of the loan (up to 20 years or more), with a minority equity kicker, up to 100% of the project’s finding, combining mezzanine debt* and equity, but with no need to control the project assets.
+Solution 2: Better and more flexible terms than traditional project financiers – if there’s a debt component at all, it will be based on SONIA + 2.5% APR for the life of the loan (up to 20 years or more), with a minority equity kicker, up to 100% of the project’s finding, combining mezzanine debt* and equity, but with no need to control the project assets.
+More often, when interest rates are on the high side, CAP funding can be equity only, no loan, no interest to repay.
 Funding can be arranged in the local currency.

 * Mezzanine loans, like subordinated debt, do not require a collateralized lien against operating assets.